Legend of the 47 RōninMarch 16, 2017

 Bio: “Honest Abe”, “the Rail-splitter”, “The Great Emancipator”.

 Abraham Lincoln was many things to many people and still is.
-He is probably the most iconic President in American history, and is without a doubt one of the most quotable icons in human history, but he was also a far more complex individual than the memorials and shrines would have you believe.
+He is probably the most iconic President in American history (for good reason), and is without a doubt one of the most quotable icons in human history, but he was also a far more complex individual than the memorials and shrines would have you believe.
 That said, most Americans today would probably agree that Lincoln was one of the best examples of what it is to be a great President.

 At six-foot, four, Lincoln was a towering figure even by today’s standards.
 Lincoln wasn’t just huge either, he was also super ripped from decades of wielding an ax and wrestling.
 Yes, wrestling.